Kong/docs.konghq.com/app/contributing/kong-plugins.md

    Make sure that any screenshots follow the [screenshot guidelines](/contributing/user-interfaces/#screenshots).

-1. Insert them into the file at `app/_hub/kong-inc/example-plugin/_index.md` using the following format:
+1. Insert images into any of the markdown files for your plugin using the following format:

     ```
     ![Authentication flow diagram](/assets/images/docs/plugins/my-plugin-auth-flow.png)